Close Menu

 Errors on credit reports are widespread

-Over 70% of consumers have at least one error on their credit report, which can negatively influence credit scores according to Gitnux.
+Over 70% of consumers have at least one error on their credit report, which can negatively affect their credit scores, according to Gitnux.
 These inaccuracies can lead to higher interest rates or credit denial, underscoring the importance of regularly reviewing your reports.

 The role of credit repair services